edukey/edukey.github.io/svc/sample.md

   domain: tech
 ---

-Here is full markdown description of the service "{{page.data.svc.label}}"
+Here is full markdown description of the service "{{page.svc.label}}"